ANSSI-FR/rust-guide/src/en/unsafe/generalities.md

 }
 ```

-This trait can be implemented **without** `unsafe`.
+This trait can be implemented **without** using `unsafe`.

-For instance, `bool` type can implement this trait as follows:
+For instance, the `bool` type can implement this trait as follows:

 ```rust,ignore
 {{#include ../../../examples/unsafe2/src/ok.rs:7:11}}
 ```

-Moreover the function searching a `Locatable` type in the memory could be the following:
+Moreover, the function searching for a `Locatable` type in memory could be the following:

 ```rust,ignore
 {{#include ../../../examples/unsafe2/src/ok.rs:13:19}}